 Injuries from serious burns can have long-term, immediate consequences.
-While burns can happen anywhere, they are most common in schools, public places, work, and home.
+While burns can happen anywhere, they are most common in schools, public places, workplaces, and homes.
 Each burn can take on a different level of severity.
 Our Los Angeles personal injury attorney will explore the various burn categories and provide you with information on what to do in the aftermath of a serious burn injury.

 Medically, burns are serious skin injuries that kill all or some of the disturbed skin cells.
 Fortunately, human skin is a durable organ and many burn victims recover well from their injuries.
 Some even make a full recovery with no signs of severe or permanent health consequences.
 However, recovery often depends on the burn degree and how the victim was injured.
 Some burns are serious enough that they can cause complications or death if not treated immediately.